sara-nl/EAR-harvest-heterogenous-energy-plugin/src/daemon/README.md

 The node daemon is the component in charge of providing any kind of services that requires privileged capabilities.
 Current version is conceived as an external process executed with root privileges.

 The EARD provides two basic services, each one covered by one thread:
-- Provides privileged metrics such as average frequency, uncore integrated memory controller counters to compute the memory bandwidth, and also energy metrics (DC node, DRAM and package energy).
+- Provides privileged metrics such as a verage frequency, uncore integrated memory controller counters to compute the memory bandwidth, and also energy metrics (DC node, DRAM and package energy).
 - Implements a periodic power monitoring service.
 This service allows EAR package to control the total energy consumed in the system.

 Requirements